Nordin-S/cs-journey/log.md

 - Application layer: Client / server model.
 DNS.
 Application protocol.
 URLs.

 **Thoughts**

 This course has been fun and I think it would be beneficial to delve into this even more whenever I can.

 **Object Based Programming in C++**
 - Object-oriented terminology: class, members, operations, attributes, objects, instance, inheritance, relationship, message etc.
-- Specification and implementation of classes in C ++
+- Specification and implementation of classes in C++
 - Overloading operators
 - Const declarations
 - Abstract data types such as queue, stack and list